 For the price, they also throw in a tuner and decent gig bag.

 - Looks – Great aesthetics.

 - Versatile – Comes with a built-in piezo tuner.

 - Size – On the small side, could be tricky for some adults.

-Due to the pickup and preamp technology here, we think that the Iceman is a great choice for more experienced players wanting to start a band with an instrument that projects well, or perhaps those that have learned on a guitar beforehand.
+Thank to the pickup and preamp technology here, the Iceman is a great choice for experienced players wanting to start a band with an instrument that projects well.
 Just remember, it’s a lot larger than usual though, so if you’re rather petite, then perhaps it may feel a bit uncomfortable.

 - Pickups – The specially crafted Ibanez pickups really improve the overall tone.

 - Built-in tuner – Saves you having to remember your tuner every time you’re out of the house.

 - Large – Tenor sized uke, so is going to be way too big for kids.